cmptrnb/Xray-examples/VLESS-XHTTP-Nginx/README.md

 # VLESS XHTTP with Nginx in front

 In this arrangement, the client talks to Nginx on the server.
 Nginx handles TLS.
-If the client has specified the correct secret path, the request is passed on to Xray, which is hidden behind Nginx.
+If the client has specified the correct secret path, the request is passed to Xray.